Celebrating Decorative Arts & Design! Célébrons les arts décoratifs et du design !

 Stephanie Rebick is a curator, editor and writer based in the unceded territories of the xʷmə kʷəyəm (Musqueam), S wxwú7mesh (Squamish) and səlilwəta (Tsleil-Waututh) Nations.
 She is currently Director of Publishing and Content Strategy at the Vancouver Art Gallery.
 She also frequently collaborates with Information Office, a Vancouver-based art book publisher and design practice.
 Stephanie has curated and co-curated numerous exhibitions including Fashion Fictions (forthcoming); Where do we go from here?; Modern in the Making: Post-War Craft and Design in British Columbia; Robert Rauschenberg 1965–1980; Out of Sight; Guo Pei: Couture Beyond; Cabin Fever; MashUp: The Birth of Modern Culture; and Grand Hotel: Redesigning Modern Life.
 She has contributed to a number of publications including KRAZY!
 The Delirious World of Anime + Comics + Video Games + Art; Visceral Bodies; Unreal; Grand Hotel; and MashUp.
 Most recently she has edited volumes on the work of Jan Wade and Omer Arbel.
 Her curatorial interests include visual culture, new media and the intersection of craft, design and contemporary art.

-Janice P. Warren, Vice President - is a lawyer whose practice focusses on business immigration, primarily representing Canadians wishing to relocate to the United States.
+Janice P. Warren - is a lawyer who specializes in business immigration, primarily representing Canadians wishing to relocate to the United States.
 She is an ardent collector of art glass, keenly encouraging young makers in Ontario.
 She was on the Board of Craft Ontario for 10 years as well as chairing its event/fundraising committee.
 Until recently Janice volunteered in the same capacity with Dress for Success.
 She was a regularly published restaurant reviewer/critic.

 Henry Wiercinski, Chair - was a partner in a national law firm practicing in business law.
 Since retirement he consults on legal matters.
 Henry has interests in transportation, urban development and the arts.
 He is vice-chair of the Annex Residents’ Association, vice-chair of Rail Safety First, a coalition that advocates for safe, transparent and accountable rail, and a director of pointA, a not for profit transportation demand company.